nideveloper/Playing-With-Angular/README.md

-Responsive_blog_redesign
+Angular Playbox
 ========================

-Redesign of www.nideveloper.co.uk with responsive design incorporated
+Redesign of www.nideveloper.co.uk with responsive design incorporated starting to be fleshed out using AngularJS